 A parent’s obligation to pay child support may extend past a child’s eighteenth (18th) birthday if criteria for such extension have been met pursuant to the requirements as set out in section 452.340, RSMo.
 The custodial parent is expected to provide the Circuit Clerk’s office with a written educational status update of each child as they turn eighteen years old.
 However, the information may come from the non-custodial parent as well.
 This will help staff determine if any changes need to be made in the Missouri Automated Child Support System (MACSS) as well as help determine if criteria have been met for extended support obligations.

 Effective August 28th, 2007, the maximum age for which child support can be collected is age 21 for children who have met criteria for support to continue (past the age of 18 or graduation from secondary education) because they are enrolled in a college, university or vocational school and have met all other requirements as set out in section 452.340, RSMo.

 As it is the responsibility of the parents to notify the Court when a change of status occurs, they are encouraged to complete and file the CS95 form (Affidavit for Termination of Child Support) with the Circuit Clerk’s office.
 These forms can be located in the Child Support link and the Court Forms link.
-The CS95 should be selected when the obligation addresses multiple children.
-The CS95 should be selected when the obligation addresses one child or the last remaining child.
+The CS95 should be selected when the obligation addresses the last remaining child on the order.

-If you are seeking to terminate suppport provided in a child specific judgment, please contact the Circuit Clerk’s office for assistance or additional information.
+If you are seeking to terminate support provided in a child specific judgment, please contact the Circuit Clerk’s office for assistance or additional information.

 Child Support Forms